Dissentix/BS-Watch-v01/README.md

 # BS-Watch

-# Dissentix - Comprehensive Reconnaissance for Bug Bounty Hunters
+# Comprehensive Reconnaissance for Bug Bounty Hunters

-Dissentix is designed to streamline and enhance the reconnaissance process for bug bounty hunting.
+This project is developed by Dissentix and the Believe Sec team to streamline and enhance the reconnaissance process for bug bounty hunting.

 ## 🚀 Features
 - Efficient and automated reconnaissance